julien-boudry/Condorcet/Docs/VotingMethods.md

 > **Methods alias available (for function call)**: "Instant-runoff", "InstantRunoff", "IRV", "preferential voting", "ranked-choice voting", "alternative vote", "AlternativeVote", "transferable vote", "Vote alternatif"

 ### Implementation Comments<!-- {docsify-ignore} -->
-In case of tie into a vote rank, rank is ignored like he never existed.
+In the case of tie into a vote rank, rank is ignored like he never existed.

-An additional tie-breaking tentative is added in case of tie into the preliminary result set.
-First, comparing candidate pairwise, in a second attempt compare the total number of pairwise wins (global context), and in a third desperate attempt, compare the balance of their victory/defeat in a global Pairwise context.
+An additional tie-breaking tentative is added in case of a tie in the preliminary result set.
+First, comparing candidate pairwise, in a second attempt, compare the total number of pairwise wins (global context), and in a third desperate attempt, compare the balance of their victory/defeat in a global Pairwise context.

 ### Code example<!-- {docsify-ignore} -->